Axolotl: Description

-In addition, there is wide individual variability in the size, frequency, and intensity of the gold speckling, and at least one variant develops a black and white piebald appearance upon reaching maturity.
-Because pet breeders frequently cross the variant colors, double homozygous mutants are common in the pet trade, especially white/pink animals with pink eyes that are double homozygous mutants for both the albino and leucistic genes.
+In addition, there is wide individual variability in the size, frequency, and intensity of the gold speckling, and at least one variant leads to the development of a black and white piebald appearance upon reaching maturity.
+Pet breeders frequently cross the variant colors, and double homozygous mutants are common in the pet trade, especially white/pink animals with pink eyes that are double homozygous mutants for both the albino and leucistic genes.